 After what seemed like an eternity, an E.R. nurse successfully got an IV going in my right arm and started a morphine drip.
 This didn’t touch the pain either.
 I started vomiting brown gastric juices, which kept coming, and coming.

-I was wheeled over for an MRI, given an injection of contrast dye after I signed a consent form, and told to stay as still as I could even if I felt a burning sensation from the dye (yes, but the least of my problems).
+I was wheeled over for a CT scan, given an injection of contrast dye after I signed a consent form, and told to stay as still as I could even if I felt a burning sensation from the dye (yes, but the least of my problems).

 Hours passed.
 Yasmin arrived at some point in the early afternoon.
 I felt bad for not having texted her earlier, but it was impossible to think of doing anything with my hands other than gripping the sides of the gurney and contorting my torso to see if one position would provide some relief over another.
 I dropped F-bombs.
 I groaned, loudly.
 And still it got worse.
 I became nothing but a manifestation of pure pain.